All Episodes

 Thank you.

-She doesn't take into consideration that she's a liar, a cheat, and everything else, but it's just the fact that she's a woman is the reason she's voting for her.
+My comment is for the lady earlier that is voting for Hillary, just because she's a woman, she doesn't take into consideration that she's a liar, a cheat, and everything else, but it's just the fact that she's a woman is the reason she's voting for her.

 Does that make sense?

-I think I said the same thing, yeah.
+I think I said the same thing.

 Yeah.

-So instead of voting on somebody that might be able to help our country get better, somebody that's a woman is gonna be better because she's a woman.
+So it's kind of one of those that, so what, you know, so instead of voting on somebody that might be able to help our country get better, somebody that's a woman is going to be better because she's a woman.

-We're all Yeah, it's it if if gender is a state of mind, the first woman president should be a much less exciting thing to people than it is, but it's not a state of mind.
+We're all yeah, if gender is a state of mind, the first woman president should be a much less exciting thing to people than it is.

-So we all kind of deep down know that, or just know that because it's true.
+So we all kind of deep down know that or just know that because it's true.

 Roger, thanks for calling from Omaha.